 - You get three months of LeapFrog Academy subscription for free.
 It provides access to several activities in science, math, and reading skills.

-- Parents can set a usage time limit for the child.
+- It is one of the best parental password protection tablets.
+Parents can set a usage time limit for the child.
 You can limit the app usage to up to 45 minutes in general and 30 minutes for videos.

 - The tablet comes with a sturdy bumper for protection.
 The screen is resistant to shattering too.